jkirsteins/hashlink-arm/README.md

 ## Current status

 Most of the opcodes are implemented.
-Currently missing support for:
+Currently (ignoring bugs) missing support for:

-- 🔴 OVirtualClosure
 - 🔴 OToUFloat
 - 🔴 ORefData
 - 🔴 ORefOffset